CtrlK

 Conciseness

 The skill is mostly efficient with good code examples, but it's quite long (~250 lines) and includes sections Claude likely doesn't need explained (basic POM pattern, what screenshots/traces are).
 The Wallet/Web3 and Financial Flow sections feel domain-specific and could be separate files.
-Some patterns like the test report template add bulk without strong value.
+Some sections like the test report template add bulk without strong instructional value.

 2 / 3